Part of the the series: Doing Power BI the Right Way (link)

 If we break the first choice down a little further, we could prepare data in an Extract, Transform & Load (ETL) process and populate a new table in the source database with correctly-shaped and formatted data for BI reporting.
 This is the approach used in traditional data warehouse solutions, typically under the control of an IT-managed data warehouse development group.

-If requirements are well defined and unlikely to change, this might be the ideal approach.
+If requirements are well defined and unlikely to change, building a data warehouse or dimensional data mart might be the ideal approach.
 However, data warehouse projects can get stuck in long cycles of over-planning and requirement gathering which has led many organizations to think about about BI as an extension of business rather than IT processes.
 Most organizations have come to grips with the reality that the vast majority of BI projects are conducted after databases and data warehouses have been completed.
+Over decades, we have seen hundreds of companies chasing the Utopian dream of the “perfect data warehouse” along with Master Data Management, data cataloging, cleansing, governance and stewardship.
+Each of these goals can be achievable but are potential rabbit holes.
+Experienced data practitioners have learned to apply their experience to time-boxed and resource constrained projects with the goal to create “good enough” solutions that don’t completely drain IT budgets and resources.

 Where and what is Power Query?